khulnasoft-lab/khulnasoft-helm/kube-enforcer/README.md

 ## Starboard

-Starboard is an Khulnasoft Security open-source tool that increases the effectiveness of Kubernetes security.
+Starboard is an KhulnaSoft Security open-source tool that increases the effectiveness of Kubernetes security.
 For this reason, Starboard is deployed by default when you deploy KubeEnforcers.

 > :exclamation: Starboard supported from Kubernetes v1.19.x.
 Starboard will not be deployed on earlier versions of Kubernetes